KangBubur1/Porfolio/README.md

 # Portfolio Project
-This is a personal portfolio project developed using Next.js and TailwindCSS.
+This is my personal portfolio project developed using Next.js and TailwindCSS.
 The purpose of this project is to learn how to work with Next.js and TypeScript, and to showcase my skills in building responsive, dynamic, and maintainable web applications.

 Getting Started
 First, run the development server:

-bash
-Salin kode
 npm run dev
 # or
 yarn dev